Customer Experience

-I remember when customer experience used to be a department called customer care, today it’s a diagnostic tool and the quickest way to understand how well a company is thinking, communicating and behaving internally.
-Customers don’t experience your strategy what they experience is your systems, your habits and your values, one interaction at a time.
+Customer Experience used to be a department.
+Today, it is a strategic diagnostic tool and the quickest way to understand how an organisation thinks, communicates, and behaves internally.
+Because customers don’t experience your strategy; they experience your systems, habits, and values, one interaction at a time.

 Why Customer Experience Matters Now